 What is OpenStatus?

-OpenStatus is an open-source uptime monitoring and status page platform built by a small bootstrapped team.
-It offers monitoring from 28 global regions with status pages and incident management.
-While its open-source nature appeals to developers who want to self-host, the managed plans have limitations on monitor counts and check intervals.
+OpenStatus is an open-source uptime monitoring and status page platform built by a bootstrapped two-person team.
+Their managed service offers monitoring from 28 global regions with status pages and incident management.
+Plans range from a limited free tier to $100/month Pro, with monitor counts and check intervals tied to your plan level.

 What is OnlineOrNot?